MarikoSakuragi/BHA-2022/FinalProject/index.md

 <br/>
 ![Proto_1_13](photo/Proto_1_13.jpg)<br/>
 ![GIF Cent_proto_1](photo/Cent_proto_1.gif)<br/>
-My choice that using clay as foundation was entirely wrong.
+My choice that using clay as foundation was entirely mistake, though it helped  to adjust the positions of each parts.
 It was too soft to fix the gears and polls...<br/>
 土台がよわよわすぎた……😭😭<br/>
 Therefore, I will make foundation with material which is harder next time.<br/>
 <br/>